top of page

 While a little bit of stress can sometimes help create positive outcomes (such as a busy restaurant kitchen), stress that is persistent, unrelenting or far too intense can quickly snowball into something out of hand, known as burnout.

-Unmanaged overwhelming stress can leave you feeling on edge, emotionally and physically drained, unable to switch off and relax.
+Uncontrolled stress can leave you feeling constantly on edge, emotionally and physically exhausted, and unable to relax.

 Issues managing stress are more common than you may think, according to statistics collected by The American Institute of Stress: